World's Finest....Foes!1 of 12

 Luthor's greatest strength is also his greatest weakness: his absolute and utter selfishness.
 Where a noble man would selflessly use Luthor's gifts to better mankind, Luthor uses his assets to benefit himself at all times, only aiding the world when doing so aligns with his personal goals.
 At the end of the "New 52", Luthor aligned himself with the Justice League after leading a team of supervillains in defeating the Crime Syndicate.
 He also temporarily absorbed the powers of Darkseid – and apparently got a taste for that level of strength.

-Since the start of DC's "Rebirth," Luthor has been operating as a hero alongside Superman in Metropolis.
-That will soon come to an end, however, as Luthor will found a comic book version of the Legion of Doom in the newly relaunching Justice League ongoing series.
+At the start of DC's "Rebirth," Luthor was operating as a hero alongside Superman in Metropolis.
+That all came to an end, however, when Luthor founded a comic book version of the Legion of Doom in the newly relaunched Justice League ongoing series.

 1 of 12